ASSET Test for College

 Structure of the College ASSET Test

 - Reading Section - There are 24 questions in this section.
-They include paragraph and passage comprehension, and drawing inferences and conclusions.
+They include paragraph and passage comprehension, drawing inferences and conclusions.

 - Writing Section - This section has 36 items.
 These items help to judge the test-taker on the basis of his or her grammar and skills pertaining to sentence structure construction.